mohanish12/pythonScripts/README.md

 ## PivotLibrary.py
 The script contains a function called pivot_library which accepts one argument which is a list of n tuples.
 Each tuple in return has three items - the first item is a book title (a string), the second item is the books author ( a string), the third item is the books ISBN number (a string). pivot_library returns a dictionary in which the keys are the ISBN numbers and the values are two item tuples in which the first item is the book title and the second item is the books author name.

+## BookInfo.py
+The script contains a function called write_book_info which accepts two arguments - a string which represents the filename to write, a list of tuples in which each tuple contains three strings - book title, book author, book ISBN.
+The function writes the list of books to the filename using the below format:-
+ISBN: Title by Author